raisely/parkes-controller/README.md

 ### Name `String`

-The resource name for the controller (is pluralized by ParkesRouter)
+The resource name for the controller

 ### Options `Object`